 Charles Bull was born in Bury St. Edmunds, England.
 When he turned seventeen years old, he joined the Navy and never went back to his hometown.
-He was in the British Navy for 27 years.
-As a leader of the Korean War Veteran Organization, he sent Korean War veterans back to Korea for over 20 years.
-Charles Bull joined the Navy even though he didn’t really know about Asia.
-It was a different world for him after he joined the military by taking care of yourself, cook and feed your fellow soldiers, and working with boats.
-He was first stationed in the drafting office and then he was stationed to the HMS Kenya with the British Navy.
-Throughout the war, Charles Bull wrote in pay ledgers to provide sailors with their payment each month.
+He was in the British Navy for twenty-seven years.
+As a leader of the Korean War Veteran Organization, he sent Korean War veterans back to Korea for over twenty years.
+He joined the Navy even though he did not really know about Asia and shares it was a different world for him as he was tasked with taking care of himself, cooking and feeding fellow soldiers, and working with boats.
+He was first stationed in the drafting office, and then he was stationed to the HMS Kenya with the British Navy.
+Throughout the war, he wrote in pay ledgers to provide sailors with their payment each month.
 The few times he landed in Korea, he was able to see the terrible conditions for the civilians and soldiers.

 Training Can Be a Huge Pain in the Neck!